andresanies/item-catalog/readme.md

 python load_fixtures.py
 ```

-### Obtain OAuth credentials from the Google
+### Obtain OAuth credentials from Google

 1. Check the [OAuth 2.0 Google APIs documentation]
-    (https://developers.google.com/identity/protocols/OAuth2) in order to create the Client ID & Secret for your app.
+    (https://developers.google.com/identity/protocols/OAuth2) in order to create the
+    Client ID & Secret for the catalog app.
 2. Save your google client secret keys in a file call `client_secrets.json` in the main directory.

 ## Start the web server